 Date of next review Ongoing updates in action monitoring log.
-Full review of this EqIA on 31 January 2021.
-Name of business/operational lead The EDI Policy Team are coordinating the monitoring of the actions.
+Full review of this EqIA on 31 September 2021.
+Name of business/operational lead The EDI Team are coordinating the monitoring of the actions.
 How will operational impact be monitored?
-Meetings to review the actions with action leads.
-This EqIA will be updated bimonthly.
 What are the success indicators to monitor the impact of the activity?
 Professionals on our register feel that the NMC is supportive and non-biased because of the information we communicate on Covid-19.
 The adaptions we make to our registration and fitness to practise functions for the Covid-19 emergency do not lead to unlawful discrimination.
-There is no bias in the criteria for or in the decisions that are made about temporary registration (access to and removal from the register).
+3 There is no bias in the criteria for or in the decisions that are made about temporary registration (access to and removal from the register).
 4 Complaints about discrimination or bias on the basis of protected characteristic in how professionals access or are removed from Covid-19 temporary registration are not upheld.
 We are assured that the professionals on our register are practising in line with the EDI and human rights requirements in the Code despite the emergency situation and take action if we have evidence that they are not.
 6 The NMC can report on the diversity of professionals with temporary registration.
 How often will the impact be reviewed?
 First meeting on 14 April 2020.
 Review meeting on 2 June 2020.
 Ongoing meetings and communications with action leads.